Stourport Camera Club Competition Rules

 The club encourages all members to be active in external competitions including battles with other clubs; inter federation competitions and exhibitions both at home and abroad.

 The club hopes that members will allow any image submitted in club competition to be used in inter club competitions to represent the club.
-In addition members are encouraged to submit other images which they feel appropriate for potential inter club selection.
-All members retain the right to withdraw any and all images from inter club competitions by informing the appropriate competition secretary.
+Members are encouraged to submit other images which they feel appropriate for potential inter club selection.
+This would not affect the entry of the image into club competitions and critique nights.